-This section describes the SI field activities proposed for the two AOCs at Stewart ANGB as summarized in Table 6-1.
-The field investigation operations consist of site preparation activities including the mobilization/demobilization of field team personnel and equipment, utility clearance, DPT and rotary drilling subsurface soil and groundwater sampling for contaminants including VOCs, SVOCs, and pesticides.
+This section describes the SI field activities proposed for the AOCs at Hancock ANGB as summarized in Table 6-1.
+The field investigation operations consist of site preparation activities including the mobilization/demobilization of field team personnel and equipment, utility clearance, DPT subsurface soil and groundwater sampling for contaminants including VOCs and SVOCs.
 Specific details concerning sampling activities and analytical methodology are presented in the UFP-QAPP (Appendix B).
 Health and safety requirements for SI field activities are provided in the APP (Appendix C).